sav-che/TL-2/Authors/MacMillan, Conway {std. MacMill.}.md

-> [!cite] BHL link: this entry starts at [page 230](https://www.biodiversitylibrary.org/item/104137#page/246/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 230](https://www.biodiversitylibrary.org/page/33355317) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 MacMillan, Conway (1867-1929), American botanist; M. A. Univ.
 Nebraska 1885, at Univ. of Nebraska 1885-1887; instructor of botany Univ.
 Minnesota 1887-1891; professor id.
-1891-1893; state botanist of the Minnesota Geological Survey and Natural History Survey from 1893-1901; director of the Minnesota Seaside Station at Port Renfrew from 1901-1906; in the advertising business at Philadelphia 1906-1929. (*MacMill.*).
+1891-1893; state botanist of the Minnesota Geological Survey and Natural History Survey from 1893-1901; director of the Minnesota Seaside Station at Port Renfrew from 1901-1906; in the advertising business at Philadelphia 1906-1929.
+**Abbreviated name**: *MacMill.*

 #### Herbarium and types